 Dialectical Behavioral Therapy (DBT) primarily involves skills training (i.e., mindfulness, interpersonal effectiveness, emotional regulation, and distress tolerance) to assist clients to better manage and tolerate emotional distress, as well as problem-solving strategies to support clients in learning how to identify extreme or maladaptive behaviors and replace them with more effective and helpful behaviors.1

 While the treatment timeline varies depending upon the severity of the issues being addressed, the cost of DBT usually ranges between $100 to $200 per session.
-Your out-of-pocket costs could be significantly lower if your therapist is in-network for your insurance plan.
+Your out-of-pocket costs could be significantly lower if your therapist is in-network for your insurance plan, and many therapists practice DBT online.

 DBT is a type of Cognitive Behavioral Therapy (CBT).
 It uses many of the same strategies of CBT in terms of employing self-reflection, analyzing behaviors and possible solutions, challenging dysfunctional thought and behavior patterns, and skills training.
 It was initially developed as a treatment for highly suicidal individuals, but has been adapted to treat clients dealing with a variety of issues related to managing emotional distress.